 You'll gain access to our schools' and departments' shared resources and financial databases, including:

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Formal types of assessment in this course include:

 As you study modules you’ll take part in assessments that do not contribute to your final mark, instead giving useful feedback on your progress and understanding.

-The Economics and Finance masters degree will act as a springboard into a career in an area related to economics and finance.
+This course will act as a springboard into a career in an area related to economics and finance.
 It is also an ideal preparation for a PhD.
-Around 80 per cent of MSc graduates from the department go on to economics related careers.

 You'll develop a range of transferable skills during the course, including: